nareshkyady/microservices/README.md

 notes: maven uses dependency-reduced-pom.xml file to create a jar with all dependent libraries)
 - now login to aws (free tier), do the following
 	- create a new ec2 instance of type t2.micro
+	- create security group with inbound rules for http and ssh ports and outbound rules for all traffic (note: from public dns name of ec2 instance, you can now only access port 80 but spring boot application will run on 5000 port, how will we resolve this? challenge v1.0)

 	- login to ec2 instance on ssh
 	- install openjdk on ec2
 		- command > sudo yum install java-1.8.0